American Forts: East

 (1812 - 1815), near Kenton

-This stockade with two blockhouses guarded the main supply road.
+A stockade with two blockhouses built by troops under General Hull, it guarded the main supply road.
 A stone marker is at the site, three miles west of town.

 Camp Simon Kenton